morepurplemorebetter/MPMBs-Character-Record-Sheet/README.md

 ## Community
 There is a community of people who actively make additions to MPMB's D&D 5e Character Tools over at the **[/r/mpmb subreddit](https://www.reddit.com/r/mpmb/)**.
+You can also [join the MPMB Discord sever](https://discord.gg/Qjq9Z5Q) for discussion and questions.

 &nbsp;